whs/ske11-lecture/adt/10-lecture.md

 - If it is operand, print it
 - If it is (, push onto stack
-- If it is operator, pop the stack until we have lower precedence item on ..., push that operator
+- If it is operator, pop the stack and print the popped item until we have an operator with lower precedence than the current operator on top of stack, push that operator
-- If it is ), pop until ( including (
+- If it is ), pop and print until ( including ( but don't print (
-- At the end, pop everything
+- At the end, pop and print everything

 The operator precedence are:
 - */
 - +-

 For example, 1+2*3+(4*5+6)

-	Note: should be incorrect, please fix

 	Postfix: 1 2
 	Stack: +